Leafspring AFO

 Functional Outcomes of a Leafspring AFO

 Overall, safety is the most important outcome for a patient when receiving any type of AFO.
-When someone has dorsiflexion weakness, they’re very unstable and at high risk for falls and injuries.

 Almost immediately after wearing a Leaf Spring AFO, these patients will see a noticeable change in their walking pattern.
 The foot will clear the ground more easily and clear the floor/steps/obstacles better than before.
-This translates into improved gait, confidence in walking and performing daily activities.

 Booking an Assessment at Orthotics Plus